neverchanje/yaraft/src/README.md

 @see `Raft::leaderHandleMsgProp`

+When MsgProp is passed to leader, each of the log entries in message should be included with `term = leader's currentTerm` and `index = index of last entry + offset`.
+And the entries will be appended to leader's log.

-Add entries to log and broadcast AppendEntries to all peers.
+After that leader will update `MatchIndex[]`, `NextIndex[]`, and broadcast AppendEntries to all peers.

+### Handle MsgAppResp

+Once leader receives a MsgAppResp,

 ### Single-Node Cluster